-These books explore both the celebration of the holiday and the spirit behind it: one of saying “I’m sorry,” making amends, and moving forward in love.
-Whether you celebrate Yom Kippur or just want to learn, I think you’ll enjoy these books!
+These books explore both the rituals of Yom Kippur and the spirit behind it: one of saying “I’m sorry,” making amends, and moving forward in love.
+Whether you observe Yom Kippur or just want to learn, I think you’ll enjoy these books!

 13 Yom Kippur Books for Kids